 Starting a photography business is not as easy as it seems.
 You could be the best photographer in the world, but you still need to know how price your products and market yourself.
 Here are five quick tips to keep in mind when starting a photography business.

-1) Know Your Ideal Client.
 This one is crucial.
-Because if you don't know who you're trying to reach, you won't know how to reach them.
+Because if you don't know you're trying to reach, you won't know to reach them.
 What type of photography are you best at, and what will be most popular around your area?
 Choose one genre and stick with it.
 It’s much easier to perfect a certain style and market to one particular group of people than to try to appeal to everyone at once.

-5) Gotta Have a Blog.
 Last but certainly not least you gotta have a blog!
 As important as it is for you to have a website where you can showcase your portfolio it's not going to be enough to bring in more business.
 Your blog will help drive more traffic to your website and convert more prospects into paying customers.
 A study conducted by HubSpot showed that companies who blogged received 55% more traffic to their website and had 434% more pages indexed by search engines than companies who didn’t.
-Creating quality content on a regular basis sends positive signals to search engines.
+Creating quality content and blog posts on a regular basis sends positive signals to search engines.
 When more of your website pages are indexed you increase the chances of relevant, potential clients finding your website and enquiring about your services.